pierre-vigier/Perl6-Math-Matrix/README.md

 ### [minor](#numeric-properties)

 Arguments are row and column of an existing cell.
-A Minor is the determinant of a submatrix multiplied with cofactor of the cell.
+A Minor is the determinant of a submatrix (2 argument variant).

     my $m = $matrix.minor(1,2);